Contentify/Contentify/daux/docs/Development/09_Conventions.md

 * **creator_id**: User-ID of the entity creator (*integer*)
 * **updater_id**: User-ID of the user doing the latest update (*integer*)
 * **access_counter**: Counts accesses (*integer*)

+## Code Style

+Contentify tries to stay close to Laravel's code style.
+This is very much equivalent to [PSR coding standards](https://github.com/php-fig/fig-standards/tree/master/accepted).
+We encourage you to stick to these standards to ensure good code quality.